 Last Call for City Council Candidates:

-Deadline to File is Friday, August 26
+The deadline to File is Friday, August 26

 The last date to file for election is Friday, August 26, before 5 pm for the General Election to take place on Tuesday, November 8.